adaptant-labs/edgetpu-exporter/README.md

 Please file feature requests and bugs in the [issue tracker][tracker].

+## Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825480 ([SODALITE]).

 ## License

 `edgetpu-exporter` is licensed under the terms of the Apache 2.0 license, the full